lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_3.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_optuna_default_objective.png" width="1066" height="732" />
 </p>

-Then to select TPE or Random Search, we can specify the the sampler as shown in Figure 1.5.
-TPE is the default sampler, so we don't have to specify for it.
+Then to select TPE or Random Search, we can specify the sampler as shown in Figure 1.5.
+TPE is the default sampler, so we don't have to specify it.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_tpe_vs_rs.png" width="800" height="800" />